Jeffrey Jones: Later career

 Following his appearance in the golf comedy Who's Your Caddy?
 (2007), he was absent from film and television for several years.
 He returned with an uncredited cameo as Collier's editor Charles Colebaugh in the HBO original film Hemingway & Gellhorn (2012), followed by the supporting role of scientist Gladstone in the independent disaster film 10.0 Earthquake (2014).
 Jones went on to play a fictional version of himself in the short film 7 Days (2016) and reprised the role of A. W. Merrick in Deadwood: The Movie (2019).

 In May 2015, Jones returned to the stage with the New American Theatre production of 63 Trillion, directed by Steve Zuckerman.
 The Los Angeles Times said his portrayal of financial adviser Dick had "malevolent gusto that Satan himself might envy".
 Beginning in March 2018, Jones portrayed ailing patriarch Bradley in a production of the A. R. Gurney play The Cocktail Hour, staged at the Annenberg Theater in the Palm Springs Art Museum.

-Jones was not brought back to reprise his role as Charles Deetz in Beetlejuice Beetlejuice (2024) due to his legal controversies.
+Jones was not brought back to reprise his role as Charles Deetz in Beetlejuice Beetlejuice (2024) due to his legal issues.
 His character is explained to have been killed by being eaten by a shark after his plane crashed in the ocean, and his likeness is used through means of stop-motion in flashback sequences, as well as archival photos and footage throughout the film thereafter.
 In scenes set in the afterlife, Deetz is portrayed by a body double (with half of his body missing) and a voice impersonator, in a rare instance of a fake Shemp being used on a living actor.

+In June 2025, Jones participated in a Ferris Bueller's Day Off reunion panel at The Hollywood Show convention, his first public appearance in years.

 Personal life

 Jones has one son, actor Julian Coutts, whose mother was Lloy Coutts, a Canadian voice coach.
 She and Jones met in Stratford, Ontario.

 One interviewer in 1989 found Jones to value anonymity and the enjoyment of everyday tasks, like home repairs, and found him to be uninterested in status symbols and fan adulation.
 Jones pointed out that greater public recognition makes it more difficult to transition between roles and allow the character to come to the fore and the actor to recede from view.

+As of 2025, Jones resides in Los Angeles, California after living in a desert community in the state for years.